nblakkanesser/MADS_Capstone/README.md

 - Park Pal is an interactive chatbot backed by the National Park Service (NPS) API.
 - Park Pal can answer questions about parks, amenities, events, fees, and more.
-- Park Pal is hosted using AWS and can be accessed using the following link: [Insert Linke Here]
+- Park Pal is hosted locally using Flask and can be accessed in one step by running the 06_lang_park_pal notebook.
-- Using this repo, you can also host Park Pal locally.

 ### Features:
 - Comprehensive Park Information: Access detailed information about all national parks, including descriptions, events, and amenities.